JonathanPham/svFSI/README.md

    ```bash
    ccmake ..
    ```
 4. This will automatically search for compilers.
 Follow instructions if necessary.
-Pressure “c” to configure repeatedly until cmake presents the option “g” for generation.
+Press “c” to configure repeatedly until cmake presents the option “g” for generation.
 Press “g” to create makefiles and exit.
 Run make in the Build directory:
    ```bash
    make
    ```
    Successful build will generate a solver binary, called `svFSI` in the following directory `Build/svFSI-build/bin`.

+## Build With Trilinos

+`svFSI` also supports build with [Trilinos](https://github.com/trilinos/Trilinos).
+Users can build Trilinos locally following its [online document](https://docs.trilinos.org/files/TrilinosBuildReference.html), and these packages from Trilinos should be installed (`Epetra`, `AztecOO`, `Amesos`, `ML`, `MueLu` and `Ifpack`) to ensure compatibility with `svFSI`.

+To enable Trilinos in `svFSI`, users need to turn on its compiling option located in line 62 of [`./Code/CMake/SimVascularOptions.cmake`](./Code/CMake/SimVascularOptions.cmake).

+In most cases, users can proceed to build `svFSI` following the [Quick Build](#quick-build), and cmake should be able to locate Trilinos automatically through `find_package`.
+In case the automatic way fails, users can also specify the path to Trilinos through `ccmake -DCMAKE_PREFIX_PATH="<Path to Trilinos>;<Path to other package"`.

 ## Run Simulation

 `svFSI` requires a plain-text input file to specify simulation parameters.
 The syntax of the input file can be found [here](https://sites.google.com/site/memt63/tools/MUPFES/mupfes-scripting).

-Users are recommended to go through the input files in the `Example` folder and modify them for their needs.
+Users are recommended to go through the input files in the [Example](./Example) folder and modify them for their needs.

 MPI run can be initiated through
    ```bash